ToanQPham/ToanQPham.github.io/_posts/2020-03-18-oppd-hall-polynomial.md

 > in $M$ such that $\mathfrak{p}N=P$.

 This is the content of lemma (4.7) in the book.
-If one follows the proof of this lemma, we reduce to count the following object
+If one follows the proof of this lemma, where we try to rephrase the object in question, just as we did previously, (hoping that the new object is easier to count), we reduce to count the following object

 > Let $N$ elementary submodule of cotype $\alpha$ in $M$.